sean-michael-mlvt/data-pending/README.md

 # Project Description
 This project is a React frontend to view aggregate data from Athens' own weekly fighting game tournament, Name Pending.
+This github repository is a work-in-progress revamp of an existing project of the same name and function.
+You can read about the project and see a demo video here: https://medium.com/@smm65270/data-pending-d67a6031f3c2

 # Figma
 The layout was initially designed by me in Figma, featuring reusable components and layouts for both desktop and mobile screen widths.